 |Usage||Used in Labs, Servers, Studios, VR Content Creation, Weather Forecasting||Mostly for Gaming, Video Editing, 4K Video Playback, Multiple Monitor Setup|

 |Performance||Stable Performance||Fast performance in games, Stability is an issue during overclocking|

 |Features||Features targeted toward professional graphics software||Contains features for optimized gaming performance|

 |Power Consumption||Depends on the GPU||Depends on the GPU|

 |Price||Very Expensive||Way Cheaper than Workstation Graphics Cards|

-At the end I would say that workstation and gaming graphics cards have different areas of application.
+In the end, I would say that workstation and gaming graphics cards have different areas of application.
 If you are on a tight budget then you can use a regular gaming graphics card for your professional work but it would be a dumb idea to buy a workstation graphics card for gaming.
-Workstation graphics card does offer great compute performance and accuracy in professional graphics applications and software but they come with a heavy price tag.
+Workstation graphics cards do offer great computing performance and accuracy in professional graphics applications and software but they come with a heavy price tag.
 If you still have any confusion on which graphics card to get for your work or for your requirements then you can ask me your queries by leaving a comment below.